 I am strongly against any attempts to restrict my freedom.
 Communist activity should be monitored rather, not people trying to be anonymous on the internet.

-Are you saying you have incorrect information in your whois?Will my name and contact information be publicly available?
+Will my name and contact information be publicly available?

 Yes.
 Information about who is responsible for domain names is publicly available to allow rapid resolution of technical problems and to permit enforcement of consumer protection, trademark, and other laws.
 The registrar will make this information available to the public on a "Whois" site.